 On the 22nd of July, 2011, right-wing extremist Anders Breivik detonated a bomb in downtown Oslo, killing eight people.
-He then drove 40 kilometres to Utøya island, where the ruling Labour Party’s Youth Rally was being held, and began an hour-long shooting spree that ended in the deaths of 69 more people, most of them teenagers.
+He then drove 25 miles to Utøya island, where the ruling Labour Party’s Youth Rally was being held, and began an hour-long shooting spree that ended in the deaths of 69 more people, most of them teenagers.

 Professor Lars Weisæth, an expert in psychotraumatology and post-traumatic stress disorder (PTSD), was asked to step in and “crisis manage” the situation.
 Just over three years later, I spoke to him about that day and the impact it had on the thousands of affected people he cared for.

 Professor Lars Weisæth (Photo by Heike Bartel)

 VICE: Hi professor.
 So at what stage were you called in on the 22nd of July?

 Professor Lars Weisæth: The same evening.
 I was on vacation in my summer house on the south coast of Norway, about 150 miles from Oslo.
 I was first called by NRK, the national television station.
 They know me, as I’ve been involved in all major Norwegian disasters in an advisory capacity.
 I’ve been trained in hostage psychology, helping police negotiate with terrorists or kidnappers, and I was chief psychiatrist of the armed forces.

 Were you involved as things were unfolding?